ae6rt/decap/README.md

 Concurrent builds of a given project + branch are currently forbidden, and enforced with a lock in etcd, which also runs in the Aftomoto cluster.

+## Developing Aftomato

+The Aftomato source is divided into three parts:

+* Base Build Container in build-container/
+* Webapp in web/
+* Kubernetes resource configs in k8s-resources/

+### Base Build Container

+This is the place to modify the base build container ENTRYPOINT script and Dockerfile

+### Webapp

+This is a Go webapp that receives commit hooks from various repository managers.

+### Kubernetes resource configs

+This contains yaml files that describe Kubernetes resources Aftomato needs to function.